Table of Contents

 In most cases, positive family history and high arches result in the diagnosis of suspected Charcot-Marie-Tooth syndrome.
-Biopsies find onion bulb-like arrangement of Schwann cells with simultaneous axonal degeneration.
-Demyelinisation extremely slows down the nerve conduction velocity which can be seen in neurography imaging (> 20 m/s).
-In approximately 70 % of all cases, molecular genetic diagnostics shows a duplication of the PMP22 gene.
+Biopsies find an onion-bulb-like arrangement of Schwann cells with simultaneous axonal degeneration.
+Demyelination extremely slows down the nerve conduction velocity which can be seen in neurography imaging (> 20 m/s).
+In approximately 70 % of all cases, molecular genetic diagnostics show a duplication of the PMP22 gene.

 Therapy focuses on treating the symptoms, healing has been impossible so far.